raul-estevez/SimpleElectronicLoad/README.md

 i.e the voltage swing of this pot is 0v -  I * R(shunt) and thus obtaining the most effective voltage swing almost independendent of the shunt resistor value.

-The fan driver functions as follows: R2, R3 & R4 set the hysteresis  in this case is 1v i.e if the upper limit is lets say 9v, the fan only turns on when the voltage reaches that value, and it only turns off when it reaches 9 - 1 = 8v.
+The fan driver functions as follows: R2, R3 & R4 set the hysteresis, in this case 1v, i.e if the upper limit is lets say 9v, the fan only turns on when the voltage reaches that value, and it only turns off when it reaches 9 - 1 = 8v.
 RV1 sets the upper and lower bounds of the hysteresis (separated by 1v as disscused).
 If you want to modify the values I recomend this site: https://www.daycounter.com/Calculators/Comparator-Hysteresis-Calculator.phtml